Do I get any money back if I don't die before the life insurance policy term ends?

 Our life insurance with level cover provides an amount of cover that stays the same over time.
 You choose a lump sum to leave behind for your loved ones, and how long you want your cover to run for.
 You’ll then pay the same amount each month until your policy ends.

 You can choose to make your cover amount increase in line with inflation, so the lump sum won't be worth less in the future.
 In this case, your monthly payments may rise.
-The maximum amount your cover can increase by each year is 10%, and your premiums by a maximum of 15%.
+The maximum amount your cover can increase by each year is 10%, and .your premiums to a maximum of 15%¹.
 If you choose not to accept the increase, or if the CPI doesn't increase, your cover and premiums will stay the same.

 Level cover might be a good option if you want to help your family continue to keep up mortgage repayments, or to pay off an interest-only mortgage, after you’ve gone.